aniton/TextSummarizer_typescript/README.md

-## This is a draft interface for TEF project TL;DL
+## This is a draft interface for TEF project TL;DR